pritom169/UniBam-MOBI-Project/README.md

   - **Day Type**: Binary-encoded (`weekdays` → `0`, `weekends` → `1`).

 - **Numerical Scaling**:
+  - **Number of Nearby POIs**: Represents the count of nearby points of interest.
   - `temperature` and `speed` are standardized using `StandardScaler`.

 ### 3. Feature Combination